 Quick utilizes his wealth of experience in the industry by working with each of our managers and coordinators during the preconstruction phase of new projects.
 In this mentoring role he provides corporate oversight for accuracy and conformity during this critical phase.
 Quick also utilizes his experience and knowledge at the closeout phase of a project to work with commissioning agents and engineers of record for systems checkout.
 Quick is effective in this role by engaging people to produce their best effort, especially when solutions are needed for the final small details that could otherwise prevent a good project from becoming a great project.

 Quick is currently serving on the Advisory Board at Saddle Up!
 In his leisure time he enjoys beekeeping and fly-fishing.
-Quick and his wife Marty have two children, Elizabeth and Suzanne and two grandsons, Charlie and Edward.
+Quick and his wife Marty have two children, Elizabeth and Suzanne and three grandchildren, Charlie, Edward and Gracie.